CommunityToolkit/Datasync/tests/infra/README.md

 $ az account set --subscription <subscription-id>
 ```

-Then create a resource group with a good name and location
+Then create a resource group with a good name and location; with bash:

 ```bash
 $ export RG=datasync-testing